 “The blind see, the lame walk, the lepers are cured, the deaf hear, the dead are raised to life, and the Good News is being preached to the poor,” He whispers to us.

 The Bible doesn’t record how John received the message.
 Though his life ended brutally in the dungeon, his voice still calls out to us in our desert.
 And you and I?
 Our stories aren’t over.
-We must cling to hope, even when God seems silent.
+We must cling to finding hope when God is silent.
 It is possible, even when you feel disillusioned and alone.
 You may find it hard to see it clearly, but the truth is, He is always at work.
-Even when it takes a couple look-alike dogs named Hank.
+Even when it takes a couple of look-alike dogs named Hank.

 This article originally appeared at SarahDamaska.com.